pwnish3r/SecuArch/README.md

    ```

 4. **After Install Scripts**
    The After Install scripts make sure everything is installed and enabled on the system.
 The first script takes care of the packages and straps BlackArch repo on your system, changes GRUB and SDDM theme.
-The second script takes care of the actual environment, by choosing a Tiling Window Manager.
+The second script takes care of the actual environment, by installing a Tiling Window Manager.
-   > I recommend i3WM for VMs where resources are limited or on systems running low end hardware.
+   > In SDDM login screen, choose i3 if the hyprland environment seems slow to you.

+> [!CAUTION]
+> Choose the following options when prompted when installing the dotfiles for hyprland: input_group gtk_themes Bluetooth thunar ags xdph zsh dots

+> [!CAUTION]
+> Do not download the wallpapers, my script will delete all of them

+> [!CAUTION]
+> Choose to reboot when prompted

 ---